 Is the story of Bunny Man Bridge True?

 From what I can tell, none of these events seemed to have actually happened.
 For the most part, the Bunny Man story is comprised of elements of many different news stories that have taken place over the years.
 For instance, there doesn’t seem to be an account of an insane asylum in the area near Clifton, but there was a prison south of Clifton called the Lorton Reformatory.
 There were also newspaper reports of an Air Force cadet and his fiancee being attacked by a man in a white suit with bunny ears.
 The attacker threw a hatchet at their car and yelled at them for trespassing on his property, but this event had nothing to do with the Colchester Bridge location; it happened in nearby Fairfax, Virginia.
 If you really want to split hairs (hares?), you could even say that Bunny Man Bridge isn’t actually a bridge; it’s more accurately a tunnel that runs under the train tracks.

 Piecing together various tales and tying it to a creepy location on the scariest night of the year is a great way to create an urban legend, and it seems that is what gave the Bunny Man story its legs.

-True story or not, the town of Clifton, Virginia has embraced the tale of the Bunny Man, and visitors can even find t-shirts and souvenirs at some of the local shops.
-There’s also an annual event called the Clifton Haunted Trail that brings people together to explore the area.
+True story or not, the town of Clifton, Virginia has embraced the tale of the Bunny Man, and visitors can even find t-shirts and souvenirs at some of the local shops—there’s even a local brewery named after the urban legend (and we highly recommend stopping by if you are so inclined).
+For the full Bunny Man experience, consider checking out the Clifton Haunted Trail to explore the area.

 More Information: CliftonHauntedTrail.com